-Blood may leak back through the valve, making your heart work less efficiently.
-Ebstein anomaly may also lead to enlargement of the heart or heart failure.
+Blood might leak back through the valve, making your heart work less efficiently.
+Ebstein anomaly can also lead to enlargement of the heart and heart failure.

-If you have no signs or symptoms associated with Ebstein anomaly, careful monitoring of your heart may be all that's necessary.
-If signs and symptoms bother you, or if the heart is enlarging or becoming weaker, treatment for Ebstein anomaly may be necessary.
+If you have no signs or symptoms associated with Ebstein anomaly, regular monitoring of your heart might be all you need.
+You might need treatment if signs and symptoms bother you or if your heart is enlarging or weakening.
 Treatment options include medications and surgery.

-Mild forms of Ebstein anomaly may not cause symptoms until later in adulthood.
-If signs and symptoms are present, they may include:
+Mild forms of Ebstein anomaly might not cause symptoms until later in adulthood.
+Signs and symptoms might include: